- Age Spots

 Generally, no treatment is needed for seborrheic keratosis.
 Very large growths or growths that appear on the face can be removed by freezing them with liquid nitrogen, scraping them off, electrodessication or surgical removal.

 How is seborrheic keratosis monitored?

-Seborrheic keratoses are in and of themselves benign conditions with no real chance of becoming a skin cancer, however people with a large number of them will find it difficult to distinguish them from a mole or even a skin cancer.
+Seborrheic keratosis is, in and of itself, a benign condition with no real chance of becoming a skin cancer, however people with a large number of them will find it difficult to distinguish them from a mole or even a skin cancer.
 Therefore, yearly skin examinations are recommended by Dr. Janiga to monitor for any new or worrisome growths.
 Dr. Janiga recommends that you come in sooner if anything on your body changes, grows, bleeds, itches or bothers you in any way.

 Jennifer J. Janiga, MD, FAAD